The excretory system can be… well… excruciating to teach.

 The model serves as a visual to help students see filtration in action, and using what they have learned about the kidneys, explain how the kidneys act as filtration devices.

 The best part about the model is that you can re-use it.
 All you need to do is be able to take out the old coffee filters and replace them.
 You will also need a space in your room to secure a piece of cardboard (I had mine on a lab bench resting against the wall secured at the top), basically so that the cardboard can support the model.

-Instructions: Cut the bottoms off the empty water bottles, take off the caps and seal the opening with clay.
+Cut the bottoms off the empty water bottles, take off the caps and seal the opening with clay.
 Use a pen or pencil to create a small hole in the clay.
 Snip approximately 12-16 inches of tubing (2 pieces).
 Insert one end of the tube through the hole in the clay.
-Tip: Make sure the end of the tip is as far down and secure as possible to ensure that the water bottle drains as much as possible.
+Tip: To ensure that the water bottle drains as much as possible, make sure the end of the tube is as far down and secure.
 Do the same for the other water bottle.
 Check both for leaks (water should only travel through the tube).
 Place ~6-7 quality coffee filters in each water bottle and a couple cotton balls.

 Using clear packing tape, affix the water bottles to a large sheet of cardboard or a box leaving approximately 5 inches between each bottle (leave room for funnel and container underneath).

 Place ends of tubing into funnel to give you an idea of where to place funnel on cardboard.
 Use packing tape to secure funnel in the appropriate spot.
 Secure the model to a wall/countertop.
 Place beaker or plastic container underneath.
 You can reuse the bottoms of the water bottles that were cut off to mix food coloring and water.
 Students can gently pour “waste” into the kidneys and watch what comes out.